 Event cancellations and update from Bristol Beacon regarding Coronavirus

-We want to say a huge thank you for all of the heartfelt messages of support and the generous donations you have made to help us keep music alive.
+We’d like to say a huge thank you for all of the heartfelt messages of support, the patience of our audiences while we reschedule events and activity, and the generous donations you have made to help us keep music alive.

 We will be back as soon as we can to deliver our mission of unity and joy through live music.

-The majority of Bristol Beacon Presents concerts have been rescheduled or cancelled.
+All Bristol Beacon Presents events from 5 Jan – 28 Feb 2021 have been rescheduled or cancelled.

-The status of all events onwards will be reviewed on a daily basis and we will update customers as early and as fully as we can.
+The status of all events will be reviewed daily and we will update customers as early and as fully as we can.
 We will work hard to try and reschedule as many events as possible.

 Our box office phone lines are currently closed, so please avoid trying to contact us directly.